This Washed Flour Seitan method makes great seitan that PULLS APART like chicken–with only water and flour!

 - After a rest, pour out the water and cover the ball with fresh, cold water.

 - Start kneading the dough in the water to wash out the starch.
-Once the water gets really opaque and thicker with starch, strain the seitan through a colander and reserve the starchy water for other recipes (coming).
+Once the water gets really opaque and thicker with starch, strain the seitan through a sieve and reserve the starchy water for other recipes (coming).

 - Repeat the rinsing with a fresh batch of cold water and keep kneading until you get a spongey mass that clings together really well (refer to the 4 grid of the washed flour stages in the post).
 It took me 3-4 passes of kneading in fresh water, but just keep going until the water is only lightly cloudy instead of opaque and white.